maximevaillancourt/maximevaillancourt.github.io/_posts/2019-11-24-why-i-still-use-a-thinkpad-x220.md

 **Update (2020-05-18)**: I've since switched to a more powerful desktop computer for my photography business.
 I still use the X220 as a dedicated machine to connect with Zwift, a social cycling app. 🚴

+**Update (2021-01-17)**: ... and I'm back on the X220 full-time!
+I sold the desktop computer mentioned above.
+I much prefer the X220's portability compared to the desktop's raw power.

 ---

 My personal machine is a 8-year-old Lenovo ThinkPad X220 running Ubuntu 18.04 with i3wm.